mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Remarks

-By design, children of [FloorModel](#T-ParquetClassLibrary-Parquets-FloorModel 'ParquetClassLibrary.Parquets.FloorModel') should never themselves use [IFloorModelEdit](#T-ParquetClassLibrary-EditorSupport-IFloorModelEdit 'ParquetClassLibrary.EditorSupport.IFloorModelEdit').
+By design, subtypes of [FloorModel](#T-ParquetClassLibrary-Parquets-FloorModel 'ParquetClassLibrary.Parquets.FloorModel') should never themselves use [IFloorModelEdit](#T-ParquetClassLibrary-EditorSupport-IFloorModelEdit 'ParquetClassLibrary.EditorSupport.IFloorModelEdit').
 IFloorModelEdit is for use only by external types that require read/write access to model properties.

 <a name='P-ParquetClassLibrary-EditorSupport-IFloorModelEdit-ModTool'></a>